 More information on the Workgroup’s recommendations and MSE and NEA’s response can be found at https://www.cgs.gov.sg/citizensworkgroup/reports.

 Disposable Carrier Bag Charge at Supermarkets

-A disposable carrier bag charge at supermarkets will be implemented in mid-2023.
-Supermarket operators with an annual turnover of more than $100 million will be required to charge a minimum of five cents for each disposable carrier bag provided for purchases at their physical stores.
-To uphold transparency and accountability, the supermarket operators will also be required to publish information on the number of bags issued, amount of proceeds received from the bag charge, and how the proceeds are used.
+A disposable carrier bag charge will be implemented from 3 July 2023 at supermarket outlets operated by companies with an annual turnover of more than $100 million.
+A minimum of five cents will be charged for each disposable carrier bag provided at these SFA-licenced supermarket outlets.
+To uphold transparency and public accountability, the covered supermarket operators will be required to publish information on the number of disposable carrier bags provided, the amount of proceeds collected from the charge, and how the proceeds are used.
 More information can be found here.

 There are various actions that you can take to reduce your use of disposables.
 Click on the headers below to find out.

 - Leaving the house?
 Bring a bag or two with you.
 If you like to travel light, fold up a plastic carrier bag into a small triangle and slip it into your pocket.
 If you tend to forget, leave some bags near your house keys or front door so that you remember to take them.